mastodon/documentation/content/en/admin/tootctl.md

 ### `tootctl media refresh` {#media-refresh}

 Refetch remote media attachments from other servers.
-You must specify the source of media attachments with either `--status`, `--account`, or `--domain`.
+You must specify the source of media attachments with either `--status`, `--account`, `--domain`, or `--days`.
 If an attachment already exists in the database, it will not be overwritten unless you use `--force`.

 `--account ACCT`
 : String `username@domain` handle of the account